starkfell/starkfell.github.io/_posts/2018-02-19-getting-started-with-using-the-acs-engine-to-deploy-k8s-in-azure.md

 sudo cp acs-engine-v0.13.0-linux-amd64/acs-engine /usr/local/bin/acs-engine
 ```

-If you want to install a particular version of the acs-engine, visit https://github.com/Azure/acs-engine/tags.
+If you want to install a particular version of the acs-engine, visit **https://github.com/Azure/acs-engine/tags**.

 ## Generate an SSH Key

-Below is a quick way to generate an SSH Key using Bash.
+Run the command below to generate an SSH Key using **ssh-keygen**.
+The Name of the SSH Key is named after the Service Principal and DNS Prefix being used in this walkthrough, **azure-k8s-dev**.

 ```bash
 ssh-keygen -t rsa -b 2048 -C "azure-k8s-dev-access-key" -f ~/.ssh/azure-k8s-dev-access-key -N ''